drivardxrm/RecordImage.CellRenderer/README.md

 # Configuration

-Add 'driv_DR.RecordImageCellRenderer' in the Customizer Control parameter of the PowerApps Grid Control
+Simply add 'driv_DR.RecordImageCellRenderer' in the Customizer Control parameter of the PowerApps Grid Control

 ![image](https://github.com/drivardxrm/RecordImage.CellRenderer/assets/38399134/3d45fb0c-7b1f-4a54-a2b0-35ac6df434a7)